tomjoht/tomjoht.github.io/_posts/2022/5/2022-05-07-one-month-in-without-a-smartphone.md

 I've started to wonder about my career as a technical writer, about my time blogging (which I've been doing since 2006).
 As I said, tech wasn't always this way.
 In the 90s when everyone was first going online, and that first decade in 2000, tech was growing/evolving/expanding in fun, interesting ways.
 It was exciting.
 That's when I became a technical writer.
 It was engaging to be working in the digital frontier, as it seemed like so much potential was ahead.
 And blogging, too, was such a compelling, interactive hobby.

 But it does seem like tech has sort of caught up and surfaced its true face.
 It has made us more disengaged with those around us, diminished us as people, made us less present, more overwhelmed with too much irrelevant information, exploited our psychological vulnerabilities, and more.
 I just want to turn back that dial to 2000 and go back to that time.
 Is it even possible?
-This series all about finding answers to that question.
+This series is all about finding answers to that question.

 ## Next post